 - Given a program, what does it mean? - Meaning may depend on context

-We will not be covering semantic analysis (this is covered in the compilers course), though you can read about it in chapter 4 if you are interested.
+We will not be covering semantic analysis (this is covered in the compilers and abstract interpretation courses).
+Though, I can provide you pointers if you are interested.

 We now look at grammars in more detail.

 Grammars